archana-rg/books-analysis/README.md

 ![alt text](images/lgr_cr.png)

 The f1-score seems to be dependent on the number of training samples for each genre.
 Higher the sample size, higher the score.
-If we add more data to balance the dataset, we might get good scroes with this model.
+If we add more data to balance the dataset, we might get good scores with this model.

 Confusion Matrix: